-If the student disagrees with the decision reached by the Director, the student may appeal, in writing, the decision of the Director to the Dean of the School of Professional and Graduate Studies within 7 (seven) days of the Directors decision.
-The Dean or his designee will meet with the student.
-If the student disagrees with the decision reached by the Dean, the student may appeal to the Provost.
+If the student disagrees with the decision reached by the Director, the student may appeal, in writing, the decision of the Director to the Executive Dean within 7 (seven) days of the Directors decision.
+The Executive Dean or his designee will meet with the student.
+If the student disagrees with the decision reached by the Executive Dean, the student may appeal to the Provost.
 The Provost’s decision will be final.

 NON-ACADEMIC PROGRAM COMPLAINT POLICY